Joy Hofmeister: 2014 campaign

 The Tulsa World had been speculating that State Superintendent Janet Barresi would face a serious primary challenge since October 2012.
-On April 24, 2013, Hofmeister resigned from the Oklahoma State Board of Education in order to consider a run for State Superintendent.
-On January 7, 2014, Hofmeister announced her exploratory campaign's steering committee which included 20 Republican state legislators.
-In her formal campaign announcement, Hofmeister denounced what she called the Barresi "reign of terror," critiquing the incumbent for a "cookie cutter" and "one size fits all" approach to education reform.
+On April 24, 2013, Hofmeister resigned from the Oklahoma State Board of Education to consider a run for State Superintendent.
+On January 7, 2014, Hofmeister announced her exploratory campaign's steering committee, which included 20 Republican state legislators.
+In her formal campaign announcement, Hofmeister denounced what she called the Barresi "reign of terror", critiquing the incumbent for a "cookie cutter" and "one size fits all" approach to education reform.

 During the campaign Barresi requested copies, under Oklahoma's open records laws, of all emails Hofmeister had exchanged with Jenks Public Schools since 2007.
 Hofmeister had been a parent of a JPS student and served on the board of the Jenks Public Schools Foundation.
 Two of Barresi's campaign staffers reviewed over 7,000 pages of emails.
 The campaign later requested all emails between Hofmeister and Tulsa Public Schools, Sand Springs Public Schools, Sapulpa Public Schools, and Union Public Schools.

 Barresi had a financial lead over Hofmeister throughout the campaign, ultimately spending almost $910,000 of her own money.
 Hofmeister, however, led in Republican primary polls, and won the June 2014 Republican primary, defeating Barresi.
 She defeated Democrat John Cox in the November general election.
 She was sworn in as Oklahoma's 14th Superintendent of Public Instruction on January 12, 2015.